jherberg462/python-project/README.md

 ### Tasks:

-1. Download files from kaggle and put them in a folder titled 'source_csv_files' in the root folder
+1. Download files from kaggle and put them in a folder titled 'source_csv_files' in the root folder.

+2. Collaberate with the group and decide which columns we agree will not look at.

+3. Load CSV files into Pandas DataFrames, combine DataFrames into a single DataFrame, and save as a single CSV file.

+4. Collabertae with the group and decide which rows we want to exclude from our analysis

+5. Clean data to conform with the agreed upon criteria in step 4 above.

+6. Reformat dates in our dataset into datetime objects that are uniform format.

+7. Collaberate with group to decide what questions we want to answer, and assign roles.

+8. Each group member performs individual analysis depending on their assigned role.

+#### To reproduce the analysis results:

-Please run the code in the following order: get_data_into_single_csv.ipynb, cleanup2.ipynb, cleandata_dateissue.ipynb, the rest of the files.
-Thank you.
+Run the code in the following order: get_data_into_single_csv.ipynb, cleanup2.ipynb, cleandata_dateissue.ipynb, the rest of the files.
 The various plots and charts are in the Jupyter Notebooks.

+### Results:

 - Per Capita Views: Great Britain has the highest number, 1241, and Japan has the lowest one at  views per person.